jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ## Results

-### 2D-Template matching can be used to find ribosomal subunits in cryo-FIB thinned lamella of mammalian cells
+### 2DTM detects large ribosomal subunits in cryo-FIB lamella of mammalian cells

 To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamella of mouse neutrophil-like cells.
-Low-magnification images of these lamellas clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils.
+Low-magnification images of these lamellas clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. {@fig:initmatching}A).
 We then proceeded to acquire micrographs on this lamella with a defocus of 0.5-1.0 um, 30 e/A2/s exposure and 1.5 A pixelsize.
-We manually selected multiple locations in the lamella and focused using standard low-dose techniques, i.e. by first ensuring correct focus by imaging a sacrifical area.
-The resoluting micrographs showed no signs of crystalline ice and had thon-rings to  resolution, indicating successfull vitrification.
+We manually selected multiple locations in the lamella and focused using standard low-dose techniques where  focusing is performed on a sacrificial area.
+The resulting micrographs showed no signs of crystalline ice and had Thon-rings to  resolution, indicating successful vitrification.

 We used an atomic model of the 60S mouse ribosomal subunit  (6SWA) for 2D template matching.
-In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching(Figure 1B).
-In the resulting scaled maximum-intensity maps, clear peaks with SNR thresholds up to 10 were apparent (Figure 1C).
-By using the criterion described by for thresholding potential matches we found that in images of cytosolic ompartments we found evidence of 10-500 ribosomes in the imaged areas.
+In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching.
+In the resulting scaled maximum-intensity maps, clear peaks with SNR thresholds up to 10 were apparent (Fig. {@fig:initmatching2}A).
+By using the criterion described by for thresholding potential matches we found that in images of cytosolic compartments we found evidence of 10-500 ribosomes in the imaged areas.
 Notably we found no matches in images that were taken in the nuclear compartment.
-In the cytosolic areas we found a drastically different number of matches, In somer areas we found only ~ 50 matches er image area, corresponding to a concentration of..., while in another area we found more than 500 matches, corresponding to a concentration of ... .
+In the cytosolic areas we found a drastically different number of matches, In some areas we found only ~ 50 matches er image area, while in another area we found more than 500 matches .
+This ten-fold difference in local ribosome concentration , but we realized that current data acquistion protocols are limited in that only a small area of the lamella is actually imaged and, due to the manual selection of acquision positions based on the overview image, might be biased towards cellular region that appear appealing to the experimentalist.
+We therefore set out to collect cryo-EM data for 2DTM from mammalian lamella in a high-throughput unbiased fashion.

-### cryo-EMILIA for 2D imaging of whole lamella
+### DECO-LACE for 2D imaging of whole lamella

 In order to obtain high-resolution data for complete lamella we used a new approach for data collection.
 This approach uses three key strategies: (1)